-Thailand formerly known as Siam, Officially the “kingdom of Thailand” is the world’s 50th-largest and 20th most populous country in the world with around 66 million people.
-From the north it is border by Myanmar and Laos, from the east by Laos and Cambodia, from the south by the gulf of Thailand and towards the west by Andaman Sea.
+Thailand was formerly known as Siam, Officially the “kingdom of Thailand” is the world’s 50th-largest and 20th most populous country in the world with around 66 million people.
+From the north, it is border by Myanmar and Laos, from the east by Laos and Cambodia, from the south by the Gulf of Thailand and towards the west by the Andaman Sea.

 Spicy Thai Food

-Thai noodles are quite common in Thailand and most of the dishes are stir fried or grilled served with rice.
-Fish, pork, and chicken are all prepared in a variety of ways and cut into bite sized pieces and stir fried with various spices like garlic, chilli and basil.
+Thai noodles are quite common in Thailand and most of the dishes are stir-fried or grilled served with rice.
+Fish, pork, and chicken are all prepared in a variety of ways and cut into bite-sized pieces and stir-fried with various spices like garlic, chili and basil.
 Thai food also includes Thai curry and soup, Thai salad or Yam, Thai desserts, Thai fruit, Thai beer & beverages among others.

 Thai Dance and Music